TusharSachdev/Client-Support-Ticket-Analytics-Automation/README.md

 | Confusion Matrix | Analyzed for error patterns |

 ---

-📊 Key Learnings

-— Practical implementation of NLP preprocessing on real-world ticket data.
-— Model comparison and hyperparameter selection in classification problems.
-— Streamlit and ngrok for deploying lightweight ML prototypes from Colab.
-— Feasibility assessment for ERP/CRM integration (e.g., with Odoo).
+Here's the content rewritten in proper **`README.md` GitHub-compatible Markdown format** with bullet points and spacing so it appears cleanly when pasted into your README:

 ---

+## 📊 Key Learnings

+* Practical implementation of NLP preprocessing on real-world ticket data.
+* Model comparison and hyperparameter selection in classification problems.
+* Streamlit and ngrok for deploying lightweight ML prototypes from Colab.
+* Feasibility assessment for ERP/CRM integration (e.g., with Odoo).

+---

-🏢 Application in Real Business Settings
+## 🏢 Application in Real Business Settings

-At Spopli.com, which uses Odoo ERP, client and internal support tickets are handled via Odoo’s Helpdesk module.
+At **Spopli.com**, which uses **Odoo ERP**, client and internal support tickets are handled via Odoo’s Helpdesk module.
 This project demonstrates a scalable, modular solution that can:

-— Automatically classify incoming tickets, reducing manual workload.
+* Automatically classify incoming tickets, reducing manual workload.
-— Improve routing logic within Odoo workflows, ensuring tickets are assigned to the right team faster.
+* Improve routing logic within Odoo workflows, ensuring tickets are assigned to the right team faster.
-— Enable analytics and reporting by identifying which categories dominate and how they trend over time.
+* Enable analytics and reporting by identifying which categories dominate and how they trend over time.
-— Trigger escalation rules or SLA adjustments based on predicted category urgency.
+* Trigger escalation rules or SLA adjustments based on predicted category urgency.
-— Be integrated with Odoo using XML-RPC, JSON-RPC, or external API endpoints.
+* Be integrated with Odoo using XML-RPC, JSON-RPC, or external API endpoints.

-— By embedding this classification model into the ERP pipeline, organizations can enhance both customer experience and internal efficiency, without overhauling existing systems.
+By embedding this classification model into the ERP pipeline, organizations can enhance both **customer experience** and **internal efficiency**, without overhauling existing systems.

 ---